Cat Spaying & Neutering: A Veterinary Information Guide

 Female: Ovariohysterectomy (OHE)

-The most common female sterilization procedure.
-Both the ovaries and uterus are surgically removed.
-Performed under general anesthesia via abdominal incision, typically taking 30–60 minutes.
-In some countries, ovariectomy (OE) — removal of ovaries only while preserving the uterus — is also practiced.
+The most common female procedure.
+Both ovaries and uterus are removed under general anesthesia via abdominal incision — typically 30–60 minutes.
+In some countries, ovariectomy (OE) removes only the ovaries while keeping the uterus.

 Male: Orchiectomy (Castration)

-Both testicles are removed through a scrotal incision.
-Performed under general anesthesia, typically taking 15–30 minutes — shorter than the female procedure.
-The incision is often small enough to not require sutures.
+Both testicles are removed through a scrotal incision under general anesthesia.
+Usually 15–30 minutes — shorter than the female procedure.
+The incision is often small enough that sutures aren't needed.

 Common Timing of the Procedure